stormdirus2/nox/README.md

 * Spawn naturally (in the Nether)
 * Shoot fireballs twice as often
 * Do not shoot shielding entities (you must bait it out)
-* Ignite the target on fire for 4 seconds when in close proximety (2 blocks)
+* Ignite the target on fire for 4 seconds when in close proximity (2 blocks)
-* Blaze Rods are fire resistant (as well as Blaze Powder)
+* Blaze Rods are fire-resistant (as well as Blaze Powder)

 ### Ghasts..
 * +150% base health